-According to allegations raised in a recently filed product liability lawsuit, mechanical implant failures with an Arthrex iBalance knee replacement caused an Arizona woman to require revision surgery in both knees.
+According to allegations raised in a recent product liability lawsuit, design defects with the Arthrex iBalance knee replacement system may cause the implant to fail prematurely, resulting in the need for revision surgery.

-The complaint (PDF) was filed by Diane Smith in the U.S. District Court for the District of Arizona, indicating that the Arthrex iBalance total knee replacement system used during her surgery was defectively designed and unreasonably dangerous.
+The complaint (PDF) was filed by Mandy Vanbibber in the U.S. District Court for the Southern District of Ohio on October 3, indicating that the Arthrex iBalance knee is unreasonably dangerous and harmful when used for it’s intended purpose.

 Learn More About

 Design problems with several types of knee implants have resulted in lawsuits for individuals who experienced painful complications.Learn More About this Lawsuit See if you qualify for a settlement

 Bone scans and x-rays indicated that the components had loosened and failed, resulting in hyperextension and medial lateral instability.

 As a result of the knee replacement complications, Vanbibber required revision surgery in July 2016, and her surgeon deduced that the implant had undergone a complete tibial failure.
 He was able to remove the component simply by pulling on it.